 If you have been charged with a traffic offense, you are probably worried because you could end up paying large fines, having your driver’s license suspended, and go to jail.
 In the state of Arkansas, if you exceed the speed limit by 15 mph or more you are looking at up to 30 days in jail.

 If you don’t know how to avoid these serious penalties, Attorney Doug Norwood and his criminal defense team can help you.
-Our firm has defended more than 35,000 people charged with crimes.
+Our Northwest Arkansas traffic lawyers have defended more than 35,000 people charged with crimes.
 We have helped thousands of clients facing traffic charges get their charges dismissed, get a not-guilty verdict, keep their records clean, or get their penalties reduced.
 That is why we have 100’s of 5-star reviews.
 Our criminal defense team has nearly 100 years of combined experience and includes former prosecutors who understand the ins and outs of the courtroom.
 This is why we were voted Best NWA Criminal Lawyer by the NWA Democrat-Gazette.

 Small Sample of Some of Our Traffic Case Results